Multi-photon entanglement and interferometry

-where the hatted symbols represent the respective Pauli operators, which act as unitary transformations.
-Each of these possible resultant states for Bob's particle 3 is related in a one-to-one way to the original state $\left\vert \chi\right\rangle _{1}$ which Alice wants to teleport.
-In the case of the first (singlet) outcome, the state of particle 3 is the same as the initial state of particle 1 except for an irrelevant phase factor, so Bob does not need do anything further to produce a replica of Alice's unknown state.
-In the other three cases, Bob could accordingly apply one of the unitary transformations in Eq.~(\ref{pure}) to convert the state of particle 3 into the original state of particle 1, after receiving via a classical communication channel a two-bit information on which of the Bell-state measurement results was obtained by Alice.
-After Bob's unitary operation, the final state of particle 3 becomes an exact replica of Alice's unknown state, $\left\vert \chi\right\rangle _{1}$.
-The same state of Alice's particle 1 is irrecoverably erased by the Bell-state measurement.
-The Bell-state measurement does not reveal any information on the properties of any of the particles prior to the measurement.
-This is the very reason why quantum teleportation using entanglement works, while any measurement on one-particle superpositions would fail.
-This is why quantum teleportation escapes the verdict of the no-cloning theorem.
+where the hatted symbols represent Pauli operators, which act as unitary transformations.
+Each of these possible resultant states of Bob's particle 3 is related in a one-to-one way with the original state $\left\vert \chi\right\rangle _{1},$ which Alice wanted to teleport.
+In the case of the first (singlet) outcome, the state of polarization of particle 3 is the same as the initial state of particle 1 (except for an irrelevant phase factor), so Bob does not need to do anything further to finish the transfer the original, in general unknown, state of polarization of particle 1.
+In the other three cases, Bob can apply one of the unitary transformations of Eq.~(\ref{pure}) to convert the state of particle 3 into the original one of particle 1.
+However, all this is possible only if he additionally receives via a classical communication channel a two-bit information on the Bell-state measurement result obtained by Alice.\footnote{Note, that Alice and Bob before the teleportation must agree on choice of the basis of her Bell-state measurement.} After Bob's unitary operation, the final state of polarization of particle 3 becomes the new representative of Alice's unknown state, $\left\vert \chi\right\rangle _{1}$.
+The original state of Alice's particle 1 is irrecoverably erased by the Bell-state measurement, as the Bell-state measurement does not reveal any information on the properties of any of the particles prior to the measurement.
+This is why quantum teleportation circumvents the no-cloning theorem.